griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/01_setup.md

 As with any project, the first step is setting up your environment.
 Let's get started by ensuring you have a project structure ready to work with.

 !!!
 Tip "Important"
-    Since this is an **intermediate level** course, please ensure you've gone through the [Griptape Setup - Visual Studio Code](../../setup/index.md) course to set up your environment.
+    Since this is an intermediate-level course, please ensure you've gone through the [Griptape Setup - Visual Studio Code](../../setup/index.md) course to set up your environment.
 We will be starting from the code at that point.

 ### Create a Project